shrutipatil2001/Grep/README.md

 # Grep
  Implementation Using 'C'

-A garbage collector library, made as a project for my DSA - I course, implemented in C language.
+Grep command implementation is made as a project for my DSA - I course, implemented in C language.

 Name: =Shruti Nitin Patil
 MIS: 142003010